Valikahn/TryHackMe-Jr-Penetration-Tester/WRITEUPS/domino_challenge.md

 ```

 This confirmed that traffic to the target was routed through `tun0` using the Kali VPN address `<TUN0_IP>`.

+> [!TIP]
+> When using your own Kali VM, the `/etc/hosts` file is especially important in these TryHackMe web challenges.
+Many rooms rely on hostname-based routing, virtual hosts, cookies, redirects or application logic that will not behave correctly if the hostname is missing.
+Over time, `/etc/hosts` can become cluttered with old lab entries, so it is advantageous to keep it clear, tidy and focused on the challenge currently being worked on.
+A messy hosts file is basically DNS spaghetti - technically edible, but nobody sensible wants it.

 ### Port and Service Enumeration